-Director of Basketball Operations Willette White enters her third season on the Ute staff, bringing over 29 years of coaching experience to the program.
+Director of Women's Basketball Administration and Operations Willette White enters her fourth season on the Ute staff, bringing over 30 years of experience to the program.

 White spent seven seasons as associate head coach at UCLA, joining the staff in 1993.
 The highlight of her time in Westwood was the 1998-99 campaign, when the Bruins won their first Pac-10 championship and advanced to the national quarterfinals as a No. 3 seed.
 It was UCLA's first-ever trip to the Elite Eight, and the Bruins finished with a mark of 26-8 after falling in the West Region final.